-The teapot remains one of the most important elements in Chinese tea making.
+Teapots remain one of the essential elements of Chinese tea making.
 Amongst the finest Chinese teapots, those produced from Yixing clay are considered to be the best.
-It was the first type of vessel that was crafted specifically to brew tea during the Ming dynasty.
+It was the first type of vessel that was explicitly crafted to brew tea during the Ming dynasty.

 How is Yixing clay different?

-Chinese Yixing clay teapots do not come with glazing but are left porous so the tea oils will be able to build up inside over time.
-This is what makes Yixing clay unique.
+Chinese Yixing clay teapots do not come with glazing but are left porous so that the tea oils will build up inside over time - This is what makes Yixing clay unique.
 Over time, the teapot will add its taste from the accumulated oils.
-After a while, people claim that they don’t even need to add the tea leaves to get the flavor.
+After a while, people claim that they don’t even need to add the tea leaves to have flavor.

 Collector or Practical use

 While collecting decorative, interesting looking teapots is an enjoyable hobby, when it comes to functionality and getting the best flavor from the tea, a plain-looking, well-crafted teapot made from quality Yixing clay is a better choice for everyday use.
-When a pot is heavily ornate, it will create heat fluctuations of cold spots and hot spots when using it for steeping tea.
-To get the best flavor, the heat needs to be evenly distributed like it is with a plain, Yixing teapot.
+When a pot is heavily ornate, it will create heat fluctuations of cold spots and hot spots for steeping tea.
+The heat needs to be evenly distributed to get the best flavor like it is with a plain, Yixing teapot.

 What types of tea to brew

 There are some things to know about Yixing clay teapots before you begin brewing.
 The most important is that each clay teapot should be utilized to steep only one type of tea.
-The reason for this is that the pot will take on the flavor of tea that is brewed inside.
-This is part of the charm of Yixing clay pots.
+The pot will take on the flavor of tea - This is part of Yixing clay pots’ charm.

-Purple clay pots are meant to be used with black, Taiwan Oolong, and Pu-erh teas.
-The purple clay is porous and that it makes it perfect for muting the bitter qualities found in these types of teas.
+Purple clay pots can be used with black, Taiwan Oolong, and Pu-erh teas.
+The purple clay is porous, making it perfect for muting the bitter qualities found in these types of teas.

-It is not recommended to use purple clay with green tea, Oolongs that are greener or white teas because it is more satisfactory to bring out their delicate flavors and aromas.
+Purple clay is not best with green tea or white teas because it is more satisfactory to bring out their delicate flavors and aromas.
 Red clay or a gaiwan works best for these types of tea.
-If you do use the purple clay teapot for these aromatic, delicate flavors, use one that has been high fired with thinner walls that work best with greener teas.
+If you use the purple clay teapot for these aromatic, delicate flavors, use one that has been high fired with thinner walls.
 Save the low-fired, thick walls for dark teas.
-The high-fired teapots will have a thinner, finer makeup making them perfect for green, white, and Oolong teas.
+The high-fired teapots will have a thinner, more delicate makeup making them perfect for green or white.
 The low-fired teapots will have a thicker, more porous clay makeup that is good for black or Pu-erh teas.
-In China, black tea is considered red tea.
+Side note: In China, black tea is considered red tea.

 Size of opening

-Broader openings at the top will allow the fragrance of the tea leaves to drift into the air, while smaller openings will keep the fragrance of the tea inside the teapot.
-A broader opening is great for aromatic green, white, or Oolong teas, while a smaller opening works better with black or Pu-erh teas that tend to have low aromatic elements.
+Broader openings at the top will allow the tea leaves’ fragrance to drift into the air, while smaller openings will keep the tea’s aroma inside the teapot.
+A broader opening is excellent for aromatic green, white, or Oolong teas, while a smaller opening works better with black or Pu-erh teas that tend to have low aromatic elements.

 Seasoning the pot

-Yixing clay teapots are going to first require that you season it properly before use.
-Since Yixing absorbs specific flavors and textures, before this can be undertaken, you will need to decide what kind of tea will be brewed in the pot.
+Yixing clay teapots are going first to require that you season it properly before use.
+Since Yixing absorbs specific flavors and textures, you will need to decide what kind of tea will be brewed in the pot before this can be undertaken.
 The pot must be handled for only one type of tea.
 Otherwise, the flavors will become muddled.